irineltudor/LetsCompete/README.md

    17. GET ”localhost:8080/tournaments/on/today”
    18. GET ”localhost:8080/tournaments/on/{date}” + date as parameter

-The functionality of the application can be used with Postman.
+Or it can be used by accessing "http://localhost:8080/swagger-ui.html#/".